 Seeking opportunities to learn the truth of our shared history through Indigenous voices is an integral part of honoring the day.
-This day is providing space and time for you and family to participate in local and/or online Indigenous led events:
+This day is providing space and time for you and family to participate in local and/ or online Indigenous led events.

-- The National Center for Truth and Reconciliation is offering a series of FREE virtual lunch and learn sessions throughout Truth and Reconciliation Week 2023 to facilitate learning for Canadians on topics related to Truth and Reconciliation.
-Register today! - Indigenous Tourism BC has an event page that lists some of the events that the public are welcome to. - And, if you are in Victoria, you can participate in the Victoria orange shirt day.
-They are also a great source to buy orange shirts for you and/or family and friends.
+The National Center for Truth and Reconciliation is offering a series of FREE virtual lunch and learn sessions throughout Truth and Reconciliation Week 2023 to facilitate learning for Canadians on topics related to Truth and Reconciliation.
+Register today and visit their website for additional resources and events.